Lloyd Carney, M.S.

 Lloyd holds a Bachelor of Science degree in Electrical Engineering Technology and earned a Master of Science degree in Applied Business Management from Lesley College in Cambridge, Massachusetts.
 He has an Honorary PhD from the Wentworth Institute of Technology, where he serves on the Wentworth Board of Directors.

-Lloyd’s current 2-Dooz Advisory Board efforts are focused on opportunity assessment and business development regarding Health-Tech.
+Lloyd’s current 2-Dooz Advisory Board efforts are focused on opportunity assessment and business development regarding Health-Tech and Fin-Tech.

 Tony Clark, M.E.E.